How do I use Movement in my Therapy Practice?

-Movement therapy is the psychotherapeutic use of movement to heal by enhancing your emotional, cognitive, physical and social health.
-Movement therapy techniques can help with challenges that affect the mind or the body (or both).
-Stress (and anxiety), depression, ADHD and Autism are among the challenges that are effectively treated with Movement Therapy or Dance Movement Therapy because the body and the mind are in constant communication via the polyvagal system (PVS).
-Movement therapy is a powerful way to work with children because it allows healing while using a child’s natural actions to engage in therapy.
+I trained in Movement therapy at Drexel University.
+In my practice today I use movement alongside other modalities, to help heal the whole body.
+Movement and exercise enhance emotional, cognitive, physical and social health.
+Movement works well to decrease stress (and anxiety), depression.
+It is especially good for helping individuals diagnosed with ADHD and Autism because the body and the mind are in constant communication via the polyvagal system (PVS).
+Movement an especially powerful way to work with children because it allows healing while using a child’s natural actions to engage in therapy.

 Stress

-Movement therapy helps relieve stress.
+Movement helps relieve stress.
 Think about a time you were stressed out, and you realized you were clenching your fists or holding your body tight to “keep it together”.
-A Movement therapist helps you by encouraging you to move in ways that relieve the stress and anxiety in your body, for example by unclenching your fists and shaking your wrists loose.
-The resulting stress relief in the body is communicated to your mind via the PVS, and you begin to feel better emotionally.
-A movement therapist can also help you communicate verbally what the body has been holding (for example, in the form of stress), and help you talk about your life experiences.
+A therapist using movement will help you by encouraging you to move in ways that relieve the stress and anxiety in your body, for example by unclenching your fists and shaking your wrists loose.
+The resulting stress relief in the body is communicated to your mind via the polyvagal system, and you begin to feel better emotionally.
+A therapist using movement can help you release what the body has been holding (for example, in the form of stress) and help you talk about your life experiences.

 Depression

-Movement therapy helps with depression.
-One reason is because when you move your muscles the mind and body releases a chemical called dopamine; which creates positive feelings.
+Movement helps with depression.
+One reason is because when you move your muscles, the mind and body releases a chemical called dopamine; which creates positive feelings.
 Thus, engaging in movement helps us feel less depressed because dopamine makes us feel better.
-A movement therapist also helps relieve tightness, energies, and memories held in the body; and allows us to communicate verbally what it was that was making us depressed.
+A therapist who uses movement can also help relieve tightness, body energies, and body memories held in the muscles; and allows us to communicate verbally what was making us depressed.

 ADHD